theaquamarine/windows-powershell-docs/docset/windows/dcbqos/get-netqosflowcontrol.md

 ```

 ## DESCRIPTION
-The **Get-NetQosFlowControl** cmdlet gets the priority-based flow control (PFC) settings programmed in Windows Server® 2012 and later.
+The **Get-NetQosFlowControl** cmdlet gets the priority-based flow control (PFC) settings programmed in Windows Server??
+2012 and later.

 For more information about PFC, see the **Enable-NetQosFlowControl** cmdlet.